PepkorIT/beach-day/docs/getting-started/step5.md

     }));

-    // In this test we simply fetch a user using an environment variable and ensure a result. it("Fetch a single user", env.wrap(function(env){
+    // In this test we simply fetch a user using an environment variable and ensure a result it("Fetch a single user", env.wrap(function(env){
         RequestRunner.run(new CallConfig({
             baseURL         : baseURL,